w3f/Grants-Program/Web_3_Security_Alliance.md

 The Web3 Security Alliance identifies key groups as hackers and the communities driving protocols.
 Prominent white hats and web3 security specialists have said that the Web3 Security Alliance is very necessary, and urgent.

 Cross-chain composability is coming and represents a widening threat to the decentralised ecosystem.
-The Dot/Sama ecosystem is one of the premiere staging grounds for these groundbreaking but awesomely powerful possibilities coming with cross-chain composability, implenting the Web3 Security Alliance's projects on its networks early and thoroughly will be a critical measure for the industry.
+The Dotsama ecosystem is one of the premiere staging grounds for these groundbreaking but awesomely powerful possibilities coming with cross-chain composability, implenting the Web3 Security Alliance's projects on its networks early and thoroughly will be a critical measure for the industry.

 The Web3 Security Alliance doesn't compete with market players but rather bridges the gap where incentives and competition leave holes.
-When under attack by regulation, dishonest actors like hackers, or perverse incentive schemes which undermine credibility, coordination in a vast ecosystem like Dot/Sama is paramount.
+When under attack by regulation, dishonest actors like hackers, or perverse incentive schemes which undermine credibility, coordination in a vast ecosystem like Dotsama is paramount.
 This requires systematic thinking and relational engineering that spans across decentralised ecosystems.
 Building strategic relationships is one way to prevent competition from deterring all collaboration.

-The goal is not to replicate what for-profit market mechanisms (Immunifi, Code4rena, Sherlock, Auditors) can provide, but rather to help them and bridge any gaps which fall into the tragedy of the commons.
-Whilst it is clearly impossible to completely protect the decentralised ecosystem, some unifying body that advocates on behalf of ethical hackers across chains would bolster our security efforts.
+The goal is not to replicate what for-profit market mechanisms (Immunifi, Code4rena, Sherlock, Auditors) can provide, but rather to help them, collaborate with them, and bridge any gaps which fall into the tragedy of the commons.
+Whilst it is clearly impossible to completely protect the decentralised ecosystem, some unifying body that advocates on behalf of ethical hackers and security professionals across chains would bolster our security efforts.

 ## Team :busts_in_silhouette: